MidnightBSD/midnightbsd-app-store/README.md

 ## Dependencies

 This project currently requires elasticsearch, postgresql and redis.
 It's written in Java with spring boot.
-The front end is a mix of thymeleaf templates and angular.js
+The front end is a mix of thymeleaf templates and angular.js.

+This application also makes external calls to Magus, the MidnightBSD package cluster software to determine what apps are avaialble for a given OS version and architecture.
+This app pulls the latest package build that was marked as "blessed" and uses that to populate all of the apps avaialble currently for a given release.

+## clients
+In addition to the website, the graphical package manager (mport-manager), will call the app store to get user ratings for apps via the rest API.

 ## License